-Any SUIP situated in Te Kuiti, Piopio, Benneydale or Mokau that has been fitted with a water meter and/or is defined as having an extraordinary supply (in accordance with Council's Water Services Bylaw) will be charged a targeted fixed rate per cubic metre of water consumed over and above an annual consumption of 292m3 per SUIP.
+Any SUIP situated in Te Kuiti, Piopio, Maniaiti/Benneydale or Mokau that has been fitted with a water meter and/or is defined as having an extraordinary supply (in accordance with Council's Water Services Bylaw) will be charged a targeted fixed rate per cubic metre of water consumed over and above an annual consumption of 292m3 per SUIP.

-15.0 Provision of Roads and Footpaths
+16 Roads and Footpaths

-The Provision of Roads and Footpaths activity involves the maintenance and development of roads, kerbs and channels, bridges, street lighting, footpaths and street cleaning for all of the Waitomo District, with the exception of the State Highways, which are managed by New Zealand Transport Agency (NZTA).

-Council maintains its roads under contract to a standard that provides safe and comfortable driving within the limitations of available funding.
+- 16.1.1 The Roads and Footpaths Group of activities involve the maintenance and development of roads, kerbs and channels, bridges, street lighting, footpaths and street cleaning for all of the Waitomo District, with the exception of the State Highways, which are managed by Waka Kotahi. - 16.1.2 Council maintains its roads under contract to a standard that provides safe and comfortable driving within the limitations of available funding.

+- 16.2.1 The functions comprising this activity are:

-- 1. Subsidised Roading - 2.
-Unsubsidised Roading
+- 1. Subsidised Roading

+- 2. Unsubsidised Roading